 What About the Side Effects?

-Overall, I’ve heard way more positive stories about Accutane than negative, just based on client feedback.
+Overall, I’ve heard way more positive stories about Accutane than negative, based on client feedback alone.
 If you have severe acne and nothing else has worked, it’s definitely worth doing some research and talking to a doctor.
-I’ve seen firsthand the toll acne can take on people emotionally.
+I’ve seen firsthand the emotional toll acne can take on people.
 When Accutane works for someone who’s tried everything else, it can be life-changing.

 Here’s an overview of the steps I would take with a client before suggesting they talk to their doctor about Accutane: